StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

             exit 1
         }
         ```
-        **Explanation**: Here, the `||` operator is directly followed by `{`, which starts a block of commands.
+        **Explanation**:  In this example, the `||` operator is immediately followed by `{`, which indicates the start of a block of commands to be performed if the initial `cp` command fails.
+The closing `}` is placed on a new line.
 This structure maintains clarity even when the operations within the block span multiple lines.
       - **Example of formatting that is not acceptable**:
         ```bash
         rm /some/config/file.bak && cp /some/config/file /some/config/file.bak || {